Geopost: History

-GeoPost bought the UK-based Parceline and Ireland's Interlink parcel service in November 2000, for around $277 million.
+Geopost bought the UK-based Parceline (now DPD UK) and Ireland's Interlink (now DPD Ireland) parcel service in November 2000, for around $277 million.

-In 2001, GeoPost became the main shareholder of DPD, a company created in 1977 in Aschaffenburg, West Germany (Deutscher Paketdienst until January 2008, then Dynamic Parcel Distribution).
-In the same year, GeoPost rebranded Parceline as DPD, completing the transition in March 2008.
+In 2001, Geopost became the main shareholder of DPD, a company created in 1977 in Aschaffenburg, West Germany (Deutscher Paketdienst until January 2008, then Dynamic Parcel Distribution).
+In the same year, Geopost rebranded Parceline as DPD, completing the transition in March 2008.